Avoid Furnace Problems with Simple Maintenance

 - Inspecting the flame sensor.
 The flame sensor protects your safety by making sure the flame ignites properly.

 - Examining the flue and inspecting the venting system.
 A corroded or leaking flue pipe is dangerous.
 If they exist, similar to a crack in the heat exchanger, there’s a risk of serious illness from the potentially toxic fumes emitted.
-A suitable draft or venting system is essential for safe and proper operation of your heating unit.
+A suitable draft or venting system is essential for

 - Verifying proper inducer motor operation.
 The inducer removes fumes from your furnace and helps ensure a proper combustion process.